-So productive was the experience that we will be repeating it again this December.
-That applied also to Intersec in Dubai, at which we had such success last year that we opened an office in Dubai.
-That is now beginning to bear fruit with our representative in the region, Jeremy Knight, close to finalising a number of deals.
+So productive was the experience that we will be repeating this December.
+That also applied to Intersec in Dubai, at which we had such success last year that we opened an office in Dubai.
+That is now beginning to bear fruit with our representative in the region, Jeremy Knight, close to finalising several deals.

-Mid January gave us the perfect opportunity therefore to cement our presence in the region and pursue ongoing discussions with specifiers.
+Therefore, Mid-January gave us the perfect opportunity to cement our presence in the region and pursued ongoing discussions with specifiers.
 And today marks the start of the 10th staging of Project Qatar at the Doha Exhibition Centre.
 With the World Cup in Qatar now less than 10 years off and huge investment going into the Gulf state, we want to be present at the start of the development set to accelerate across the country and region.

-Primarily we major on our counter-terror perimeter protection systems that were proven on last year’s London Olympics and autumn political conferences for the major parties.
-They’ve also been winning awards as high-profile independent judging panels acknowledge the innovation and positive impact on policing costs our systems can have.
+We major on our counter-terror perimeter protection systems proven at last year’s London Olympics and autumn political conferences for the major parties.
+They’ve also won awards as high-profile independent judging panels acknowledge the innovation and positive impact our systems can have on policing costs.